FluxML/Flux.jl/docs/src/models/basics.md

 Only the fields returned by `trainable` will be collected as trainable parameters of the layer when calling `Flux.params`.

 Another way of achieving this is through the `@functor` macro.
 Here, wee can mark the fields we are interested in like so:
+Another way of achieving this is through the `@functor` macro.
+Here, we can mark the fields we are interested in by grouping them in the second argument:
 ```julia
 Flux.@functor Affine (W,)
 ```